freshworks/crayons/packages/crayons-core/src/components/data-table/readme.md

 ## Loading table

 We can load a table using the 'loadTable' method available on the table.
+To show shimmer for rows on load set 'showShimmer' prop to true.
+If rows is empty, shimmer will be shown for 4 rows.
+To modify this use the 'shimmerCount' value.

+*Note: Show shimmer only on page load.
+On subsequent table loads, disable shimmer and show normal loading state.*

 ```html live
   <div style="width: 590px;">